RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 ### Other Adjustments needed
 * In the solax package templates.yaml you must adjust the battery size to your battery size and set a flag indicating where your solax CT clamp is. (notes are in the yaml)

-### Config File & Packages
+### configuration.yaml File & Packages

-Rather than putting all the config in a single config file the package files can be added like this example use of the homeassistant: tag in the configuartion.yaml
+Rather than putting all the config in the single configuration.yaml file, the package files can be added like this: in the example below see the use of the homeassistant: tag.
+The directory referenced under homeassistant: tag should look like the screenshot below.
+Don't forget the mandoratory find and replacements mentioned above.
+The packages directory is in the same directory where the Home Assistant configuration is kept.

 <code>
 default_config: